ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

     ![FinishArt](../img/MyFirstMultiplayer/FinishArt.png){: .center}

 !!! info
-        There are different ways to customize each of these materials, which you can learn about in the [Custom Material Tutorial](custom_materials.md).
+    You can customize materials and how they apply to objects.
+Learn more in the [Custom Material Tutorial](custom_materials.md).

 ## Customizing Gameplay

-In this final section, you will find different ways to change the gameplay itself, not just the space it is played in.
+In this final section, you will find different ways to change the gameplay itself.

 ### Add Double Jumping